Bakshi Ghulam Haider

 Khan Bahadur Bakshi Ghulam Haider Khan (died 1828 AD) was Faujdar of a unit at the time of Battle of Assaye, which was a major battle of the Second Anglo-Maratha War under the command of Major General Arthur Wellesley (Duke of Wellington).
 Latterly, he became the royal chief head of the military services hence called the Mir Bakshi.
 He was in charge of intelligence gathering, and also made recommendations to the royal court for military appointments and promotions.

 Services

 Khan Bahadur Bakshi Ghulam Haider Khan was first employed with Nizam of Hyderabad.
 He then joined army and became Faujdar.
 He fought in the Battle of Assaye, which was a major battle of the Second Anglo-Maratha War under the command of Major General Arthur Wellesley (Duke of Wellington).
 Because of his services in the army under the command of (Duke of Wellington), he was awarded the title 'Khan Bahadur' and a land of 1400 Bigha at Rewari.
 He was latterly employed with Appa Sahib alias Mudhoji II Bhonsle.
 In 1817, he vehemently opposed the action of Appa Sahib when he was conspiring against British forces; as a result Appa Sahib was deposed and forwarded to Allahabad in custody, while Khan Bahadur Bakshi Ghulam Haider Khan was placed as 'Kamidan', a commandant in the army.
-He remained on this post for 12 years.
+He remained on this post for 12 years after the deposition of Mudhoji II Bhonsle.